3 steps to your solution

 Download information graphic

 In 2011, the EU Falsified Medicines Directive 2011/62/EU was published.
 After a transition period of three years, it applies to all prescription-only and selected OTC drugs in the European Union from February 2019.
 The non-EU countries Iceland and Norway will also be subject to the European Falsified Medicines Directive.
-Italy, Belgium and Greece are already serialising, not in accordance with the upcoming EU directive, but using vignettes or bollini (stickers).
+Italy, Belgium and Greece serialised even before February 2019.
+Not in accordance with the EU directive, but using vignettes or bollini (stickers).
 They have a further six years in which to implement the EU directive in full.
-Drugs which do not bear the necessary security features according to the EU FMD (Falsified Medicines Directive) after the cut-off date will be considered falsified and may no longer be sold in the EU.
+Drugs which do not bear the necessary security features according to the EU FMD (Falsified Medicines Directive) after the cut-off date may no longer be sold in the EU.
 In practice, the pharmacist will scan the individual pack before dispensing it to the patient.
 The drug must not be dispensed if the scan returns an error message.

 Need more information about the EU-FMD?